gabors-data-analysis/da-coding-rstats/lecture10-random-numbers/README.md

 ## Motivation

 While dealing with data, the use of random numbers is essential to understanding modern data analytics.
-In many cases, you will not use them directly, but many advanced models (e.g. Machine Learning techniques) use them indeed directly.
-Therefore a general understanding is always beneficial.
-Some examples of usage:
+In many cases, you will not use them directly, but many advanced models (e.g. Machine Learning techniques) use them.
+A general understanding how these methods work, and what are the limitations is beneficial.
+Some examples of random number usage:

   - get a random (sub)-sample (e.g. cross-validation techniques)
   - bootstrapping (e.g. calculate standard errors)
-  - estimating models (e.g. random forest or (quasi) maximum-likelihood methods)
+  - estimating models (e.g. random forest, Markov-Chain-Monte-Carlo or (quasi) maximum-likelihood methods)
   - ‘stochastic’ optimization methods (e.g. genetic algorithms)

-We cover the main properties and how to use them if we would like to have reproducible results.
+We cover the main properties of random number generators and how to use them for reproducible results.

 ## This lecture